rayenmhamdi/Kye_BackendAPI/README.md

 type (pip freeze > requirements.txt)

 ## Third Parties
-to use the django browsable API you need to install ModHeader extension for your browser. and set the authorization request header to bearer (example: Authorization : Bearer <jwt>)
+to use the django browsable API you need to install ModHeader extension for your browser. and set the authorization request header to bearer (example: Authorization : Bearer your_jwt)